Endocrine Dysfunction in Anorexia Nervosa Patients

 Endocrine Abnormalities of Anorexia Nervosa

-Anorexia nervosa and its associated malnutrition and overexercise, can cause a variety of endocrine abnormalities.
-Prolonged starvation greatly impacts the pituitary gland, thyroid gland, adrenal glands, gonads and bones.
-While most complications resolve with weight restoration, others can be enduring or permanent.
-Many of these hormonal changes are appropriate physiologic adaptations to help conserve energy but come at the detriment of bone health and other physiologic abnormalities.
+Anorexia nervosa and its correlated malnutrition and overexercise can cause a variety of endocrine abnormalities.
+Prolonged starvation can greatly impact the pituitary gland, thyroid gland, adrenal glands, gonads and bones.
+While most complications resolve with weight restoration, others don’t fully normalize even with weight restoration.
+Many of these hormonal changes are appropriate physiologic adaptations to help conserve energy, but they come at the cost of bone health and other physiologic abnormalities.

 Sex Hormones